KeaganRieder/N-Queens/README.md

-This if block in Place queen checks for if the col (current column) == dimension (user specified size of the  board) if it doesn't then continue recursively running through board's states otherwise stop recursion and check if queens (states current amount of queens placed) == totalQueens (goal amount of queens specified by user) if true then this is the solution of the user given scenario for the problem otherwise return false specified that there ins't
+This if block in Place queen checks for if the col (current column) == dimension (user specified size of the  board) if it doesn't then continue recursively running through board's states otherwise stop recursion and check if queens (states current amount of queens placed) == totalQueens (goal amount of queens specified by user) if true then this is the solution of the user given scenario for the problem otherwise return false meaning that it's not

 ``` c++
   for (int x = 0; x < dimension; x++)